OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/The-Omega-and-Networking/Wifi-Range-Extender.md

 ---
-title: Wifi Range Extender
+title: WiFi Range Extender
 layout: guide.hbs
 columns: two
 devices: [ Omega2 ]
 order: 1
 ---

-# Wifi Range Extender
+# WiFi Range Extender

 [//]: # (explanation of what a wifi range extender does/is)